Should you hire a CTO for your startup?

 Some developers are also great at talking the talk, but aren't great at actually coding and architecting complex systems.
 Are you sure you'd be able to tell the difference before it was too late?

-4- Can I be confident that this person up to the unique challenges of leading the tech development at a startup?
+4- Can I be confident that this person is up to the unique challenges of leading the tech development at a startup?

 Being a developer on a 500 person team is very different from being 100% responsible for all the tech aspects of the business.